dataresearchcenter/investigraph-etl/docs/tutorial.md

 You can inspect the transformation like this:

-    investigraph inspect datasets/gdho/config.yml --transform
+    investigraph extract -c datasets/gdho/config.yml -l 10 | investigraph transform -c datasets/gdho/config.yml

-Yay – it is returning some [ftm entities](../concepts/entity)
+Yay – it is returning some [FtM entities](./concepts/entity.md) 🎉

 In the source data is a lot more metadata about the organizations.
-Refer to the [ftm mapping documentation](https://docs.aleph.occrp.org/developers/mappings/) on how to map data.
+Refer to the [FtM mapping documentation](https://followthemoney.tech/docs/mappings/) on how to map data.
 Let's add the organizations website to the `properties` key:

 ```yaml
 # metadata ...